vasmks/portfolio-code-temp/README.md

 ## Long Webtoon Processing

-Pages taller than `tile_height` are split into overlapping vertical tiles.
-Detections are converted back to page coordinates, then deduplicated in two
+Pages taller than `tile_height` are processed as overlapping vertical tiles.
+Tile-level detections are mapped back to full-page coordinates and deduplicated using tile ownership followed by non-maximum suppression (NMS).
-steps:

-1. Tile ownership keeps the detection whose center lies in that tile's half of the overlap.
-2. NMS removes any remaining duplicate detections.
+Tile ownership assigns detections according to the position of their center within the overlap region.
+NMS is then applied to remove any remaining duplicate detections.

 After deduplication, each box is expanded once by 5% of its width on the left and right and 5% of its height on the top and bottom.
 The expanded box is used